6 Different Types of Ants in Virginia

 4. Reddish Carpenter Ant

 These reddish carpenter types of ants in Virginia make their homes in dead wood and trees, but they also like to build their nests within the walls and other wooden structures of buildings.
-They can cause damage to these structures by nesting inside of them and carving tunnels through the wood.
+They can cause damage to these structures by nesting inside them and carving tunnels through the wood.
 While they don’t sting, they do bite, so if you spot them, it’s best to stay away and call a pest control expert if you think your home may be infested.

-5. Smaller Carpenter ant
+5. Smaller Carpenter Ant

 Smaller carpenter ants are another type of ant that you might find in Virginia.
 These types of ants in Virginia usually live in moist wooden materials, but they will also make their way into homes and buildings.